kedro-org/kedro/docs/source/09_development/03_commands_reference.md

 ```

 ##### Package a modular pipeline
-The following command packages all the files related to a modular pipeline into a [wheel file](https://pythonwheels.com/):
+The following command packages all the files related to a modular pipeline into a [Python source distribution file](https://packaging.python.org/overview/#python-source-distributions):

 ```bash
 kedro pipeline package <pipeline_name>